inca-viewer/inca/README.md

 If it's not exactly what you want, change it.
 It re-compiles in under a second<br>
 You don't need to be a programmer and it's really easy to customize.<br>
 Just snip out the bits you don't like and write any features you want.<br>
-Both Source and Compile buttons in right click menu<br>
+Edit and Compile your script within browser<br>

 # Usage